FrontlineHonors-Classof2022-slider-1024×430

 Who is eligible for a Frontline Honors nomination?

-We are seeking submissions from providers, owners, operators and health systems that employ frontline staff with a minimum of three years experience in a given industry, who are delivering exceptional care, leading by example and who demonstrate a passion for and commitment to the business of eldercare.
+We are seeking submissions from providers, owners, operators and health systems that employ frontline staff with a minimum of three years experience in a given industry, who are delivering exceptional care, leading by example and who demonstrate a passion for and commitment to the business of post-acute and senior care.

 Are agency workers eligible?